-With gyms or sports back up and running, this is easier again!
-The pandemic has shown us just how many great free options are out there right now though.
+The pandemic has shown us just how many great free options are out there right now.
 Play ‘the floor is lava’ with the kids, do a yoga class online, try out a new workout on YouTube, go for walks or runs outside (just stay 2m away from others!), use the cans in the pantry as weights, stretch.

 Give compliments, think about a skill you have you could share with your whānau/flatmates/friends, share a favourite recipe, let people know you’re there to help (and tell them what help you can offer – e.g. can you pick up food for a neighbour when you go shopping?
 Can you help your friends’ kids with their English homework?
 Check in on neighbours and members of your community who may need to hear a cheery voice or need a helping hand.